-There are three WPS methods to set up the wireless client settings:
+There are two WPS methods to set up the wireless client settings:

-- Method 1- Push Button Configuration (PBC) simply press a button.
-This is the easier of the two methods. - Method 2- Register Wireless Client's PIN Number Both the ZyXEL Device and the wireless client has a Personal Identification Number (PIN).
-Enter the wireless client's PIN number and register it on the ZyXEL Device to download the wireless network settings from the ZyXEL Device. - Method 3- Enter AP's PIN Number in Wireless Client Configure a PIN number on the ZyXEL Device.
-Enter the ZyXEL Device's PIN number and register it on the wireless client.
+- Push Button Configuration (PBC) simply press a button.
+This is the easier of the two methods. - PIN Configuration configure a Personal Identification Number (PIN) on the ZyXEL Device.
+A wireless client must also use the same PIN in order to download the wireless network settings from the ZyXEL Device.

-Method 1: Push Button Configuration (PBC)
+Push Button Configuration (PBC)

 - 1 Make sure that your ZyXEL Device is turned on and your notebook is within the cover range of the wireless signal. - 2 Make sure that you have installed the wireless client driver and utility in your notebook. - 3 In the wireless client utility, go to the WPS setting page.
-Enable WPS and press the WPS button (Start or WPS button). - 4 Push and hold the WPS button located on the ZyXEL Device's front panel for 5 to 10 seconds.
-The WLAN/WPS LED starts blinking orange.
-Alternatively, you can log into ZyXEL Device's web configurator and go to the Network Settings > Wireless > WPS screen.
-Click the Connect button.
+Enable WPS and press the WPS button (Start or WPS button).

+4 Push and hold the WPS button located on the ZyXEL Device's front panel for more than 5 seconds.
+Alternatively, you may log into ZyXEL Device's web configurator and go to the Network Settings > Wireless > WPS screen.
+Enable the WPS function and click Apply.
+Then click the Connect button.

-Note: Your ZyXEL Device has a WLAN/WPS button located on its front panel as well as a Connect button in its configuration utility.
+Note: Your ZyXEL Device has a WPS button located on its front panel as well as a WPS button in its configuration utility.
 Both buttons have exactly the same function: you can use one or the other.